Skip to main content

 What do you love about this topic?

-I have always been passionate about gardening, nature and Biodiversity in general, having won awards for my own back garden away from my Job as Botanic Garden Manager.
-Winning the "Keen to be Green" award in 2021 from D.C.C in their Beautiful Durham competition (part of Britain in Bloom).
+I have always been passionate about gardening, nature and biodiversity in general, having won awards for my own back garden away from my Job as Botanic Garden Manager.
+Winning the "Keen to be Green" award in 2021 from Durham County Council in their Beautiful Durham competition (part of Britain in Bloom).

 I have built a sedum roof on my shed, rainwater collection systems throughout the garden, installed living green walls on fencing, installed bird boxes/bug hotels and created wildflower areas.
-I regularly use trail cameras in the BG to monitor wildlife so we can improve and not damage local Biodiversity.
+I regularly use trail cameras in the Botanic Garden to monitor wildlife so we can improve and not damage local Biodiversity.

 How does this work deliver real-world impact?